NVIDIA/cloud-native-docs/gpu-operator/gpu-sharing.rst

 Limitations
 ===========

-DCGM-Exporter does not support associating metrics to containers when GPU time-slicing is enabled with the NVIDIA Kubernetes Device Plugin.
+- DCGM-Exporter does not support associating metrics to containers when GPU time-slicing is enabled with the NVIDIA Kubernetes Device Plugin.
+- The Operator does not monitor changes to a time-slicing config map.
+  Refer to :ref:`time-slicing-update-config-map`.

 Changes to Node Labels